BryanR77/home-media-server/README.md

 All apps mount this PVC at `/media` and use subdirectories:
 - **SABnzbd**: Downloads to `/media/downloads`
 - **Sonarr**: Monitors `/media/downloads`, organizes to `/media/tv`
+- **Radarr**: Monitors `/media/downloads`, organizes to `/media/movies`
 - **Jellyfin**: Streams from `/media/tv`, `/media/movies`, etc.

-This approach avoids unnecessary file copies - Sonarr can hardlink or move files within the same filesystem, which is instant and doesn't duplicate data.
+This approach avoids unnecessary file copies - Sonarr and Radarr can hardlink or move files within the same filesystem, which is instant and doesn't duplicate data.

 **Post-Installation Configuration:**